-7. Social housing
+5. Social housing

-Up to end-June 2020, NAMA had identified 7,093 residential units as potentially suitable for social housing.
-Ireland's Local Authorities have confirmed demand for 2,770 social housing units, of which 2,614 (94%) had been delivered or committed by NAMA at the end-June 2020.
+Up to end-December 2020, NAMA had identified 7,094 residential units as potentially suitable for social housing.
+Demand was confirmed by local authorities and Approved Housing Bodies ('AHBs') for 2,770 units, of which 2,614 (94%) had been delivered or contracted by NAMA for social housing purposes at the end-December 2020.
 This is in excess of NAMA's social housing delivery target of 2,000.
+NAMA's reporting on social housing excludes any units delivered by way of Part V of the Planning and Development Act.
+The residential units that were not taken up by local authorities and AHBs have been disposed of by debtors and receivers and are no longer available.